Can Bankruptcy Clear Lawsuit Judgments?

 - Drunk driving-related debt

-There are two additional types of debt that are considered dischargeable unless the creditor objects and the court approves.
+Two additional types of debt are generally considered non-dischargeable and not removed by bankruptcy.
 These two kinds of debts are those relating to:

 - Willful or malicious injury